Azure/doAzureParallel/README.md

 ### Output Files
-Batch will automatically handle your output files when the user assigns a file pattern and container url.
+Batch will automatically handle your output files when the user assigns a file pattern and storage container url.

 ```R
 # Pushing output files